User Experience Design

 We recognize that pursuing a graduate degree is a significant investment.
-Your student counselor can answer your questions on program costs, discuss how a Kent State degree compares to others, and connect you with financial aid representatives when you are ready to discuss your financing alternatives.
-You can reach us by email at email@example.com, or toll-free at 844-497-3239.
+Your Admissions Advisor can answer your questions on program costs, discuss how a Kent State degree compares to others and connect you with financial aid representatives when you are ready to discuss your financing alternatives.
+For more information about tuition pricing, please visit our tuition page.
+You can reach us by email at email@example.com or toll-free at 844-234-4073.

 To be considered for admission, you must have completed a bachelor’s degree with a GPA of 3.0 or higher.
 Applicants with a GPA of 2.75 or below will be considered for conditional admission.
-Contact a student counselor for more information about this process.
+Contact an Admissions Advisor for more information about this process.
 We welcome students from a broad range of academic and professional backgrounds.
 Your bachelor’s degree may be in any area of study.

 The key steps to the application process include:

-- Participate in an interview with your student counselor to discuss Kent State’s fit with your academic and professional goals.
+- Participate in an interview with your Admissions Advisor to discuss Kent State’s fit with your academic and professional goals.